babashka/scittle/plugins/demo/README.md

 A demo project of a custom scittle build.

-This demo project uses the `scittle.datascript` plugin which isn't part of the normal scittle distribution.
+This demo project uses the `scittle.javelin` and `scittle.hoplon` plugins which aren't part of the normal scittle distribution.

 To produce release `.js` files, run: `bb release`.